OctopyID/OctopyFramework/README.md

 ## What is Octopy Framework?

-Octopy is a lightweight PHP web framework inspired by Octopy Framework and its use is almost like Octopy.
+Octopy is a lightweight PHP web framework inspired by Laravel framework and its use is almost like Laravel.

 With several features such as: